rusefi/rusefi_documentation/Triggers/Trigger.md

 *Q: I have a 60/2 crank wheel and I would like to use a cam sensor for fully sequential mode.
 Should I use "4-stroke with Cam sensor"?*

-A: You can only use "4-stroke with Cam sensor" if your composite trigger shape is known to rusEfi.
-If you are adding a cam to 60/2, rusEfi probably does not know this combination with all the angles precisely.
+A: You can only use "4-stroke with Cam sensor" if your composite trigger shape is known to rusEFI.
+If you are adding a cam to 60/2, rusEFI probably does not know this combination with all the angles precisely.
 The way to add sequential to a skipped-tooth crank wheel is via cam input mode, same as used for VVT (see also [VVT](VVT))
 This case your known crank shape is used for shaft position lookup and your cam is only used for phase lookup - exact cam sensor angular position is less important.

 See also [VVT](VVT)